Gray or not gray is not the question

 Hair color is a style and/or beauty choice, not default

-I wrote a post about this gray hair debate a while ago when the debate again was hot like fire and I saw a high school gal donning beautiful long gray hair.
-I am a strong believer that gray hair like any hair color, for instance, red hair, is not a default, but a style choice.
+I wrote a post about this gray hair debate a while ago when the debate again was hot like fire.
+Back then I saw a high school gal donning beautiful long gray hair.
+I am a strong believer that gray hair – like any hair color, for instance, red hair, is not a default, but a personal style choice.

 Maintenance is key for all hair colors

-When you like gray and it works for your style, go for it
+When you like gray hair, and it works for your style, go for it

 Every woman has experimented some time after middle school with her hair color, i.e. changed the natural color to have fun, because she did not like her color, because she wanted to change her type, or for whatever reasons.
 Some women even dyed their hair since 7th grade.
 Thus, why should a woman stop dyeing when the hair goes gray?